amruth-k99/student_portal/README.md

 # student-portal
-A student login portal for viewing information about college updates, academic performance, program organisaions and program registrationss
+A student login portal for viewing information about college updates, academic performance, program organisaions and program registrations.